-The scent of pine is often tends to brings up the holidays and evoke pleasant memories.
+The scent of pine tends to bring up the holidays and evoke pleasant memories.
 The fresh, uplifting scent can instantly bring us back to our childhood and promote feelings of relaxation.
-The Scotch pine tree (also known as Scots pine), is commonly used as a Christmas tree and can be found in many places around the world.
-It also happens to be the national tree of Scotland.
+The Scotch pine tree (also known as Scots pine), is commonly used as a Christmas tree and can be found in many places around the world, including as an essential oil in MONQ’s Mountain blend.
 While this popular, unassuming evergreen may not seem very important, it actually has a wide range of uses.
 The trick is knowing which parts of the tree can be beneficial, as well as the ways of properly using it.

 The Scotch pine tree is native to Europe and can grow to a height of 130 feet.
 Most mature Scotch pine trees grow to a height of approximately 60 feet and can live for 150-300 years.
 The oldest known Scotch pine is over 760 years old!
 The needles are 1-4 inches long and are shed every three years.
 This particular pine is extremely hardy and can grow in almost any type of poor soil, including heavy clay and areas prone to drought.
 The Scotch pine needs almost no care after planting.1

 Aside from its medicinal properties, the Scotch pine tree has a wide variety of uses.
-Natural dying processes use the needles, which produce a tan or green color.
-The cones produce a lovely reddish yellow color.
-The turpentine derived from the resin is part of a varnish, and the rosin (left behind once the turpentine is removed) is part of sealing wax.
+Natural dyeing processes use needles, which produce a tan or green color.
+The cones produce a lovely reddish-yellow color.
+The turpentine derived from the resin is part of varnish, and the rosin (left behind once the turpentine is removed) is part of sealing wax.
 Waterproofing uses the pitch to protect surfaces and preserve wood, while fiber obtained from the inner bark makes ropes.
-The roots are a good candle substitute due to their ability to burn well, and the needles can fill pillows, cushions, or serve as a packing material.
+The roots are a good candle substitute due to their ability to burn well, and the needles can fill pillows, cushions, or serve as packing material.
 2

-People know the turpentine derived from the resin for its antiseptic, anti-rheumatic, diuretic, expectorant, vermifuge and rubefacient properties.
+People know the turpentine derived from the resin for its antiseptic, anti-rheumatic, diuretic, expectorant, vermifuge, and rubefacient properties.
 It can help treat kidney and bladder disorders, and can also help relieve respiratory symptoms.
-People often use it in the form of inhalers or topical applications.
-The needles are known for their antiseptic, diuretic and expectorant properties.
-They can be drank in the form of a tea, used in an inhaler or added to a warm bath.
+People often use it in vaporizers or topical applications.
+The needles are known for their antiseptic, diuretic, and expectorant properties.
+They can be drunk in the form of tea, used in a vaporizer or diffuser, or added to a warm bath.

 Some use tea made from the needles of Scotch pine to treat respiratory conditions.
 It can help soothe inflammation of the respiratory tract, which can help relieve the pain of sore throats, ease coughing, and can even reduce the symptoms of asthma.
 Due to its expectorant properties, it can help to reduce excess mucus and phlegm in the respiratory tract and expel harmful bacteria.